City Status Investigation

 • Shire of Harvey Council Plan 2025–2035 goals for sustainable growth.

-• Greater Bunbury Regional Planning Strategy, identifying Harvey as part of the region’s urban expansion corridor.
+• Greater Bunbury Regional Planning Strategy, identifying the Shire of Harvey as part of the region’s urban expansion corridor.

 • State government objectives to support decentralisation and regional development.